top of page

 From February 2018 through March 2022 we spayed/neutered 1,511 cats and dogs in our campaigns that were free to pet owners.

-Since our clinic opened October 2020, we have spayed/neutered over 5oo cats and dogs for free or at a low cost.
+Our clinic opened October 2020 and since then we have spayed/neutered over 5oo cats and dogs for free or at a low cost.

 The free surgeries are NOT free for us.
 We must pay the surgeons at the campaigns, and we must cover our cost for free surgeries at our clinic.

-We do so by charitable donations from you, our fundraisers, and organizations such as “Vet Strategy”. https://www.vetstrategy.com/
+We do so by payments from our clients, charitable donations from you, and our fundraisers.

 Clínica Veterinaria PAWS-Olón